 Carefully downclimb the first tower into the notch on the other side.
 The rock is still mighty loose.
 Remember to place protection for your partner(s) to avoid long pendulum falls.

 Strangely, the rock after the notch is really solid and fun to scramble on.
 But it’s short-lived.
-This fun rock (it’s light gray in color and is probably metamorphosed basalt) rises slightly to the next tower (the false summit).
+This fun rock (it’s light gray in color) rises slightly to the next tower (the false summit).
 At the end of the gray rock it is necessary to bump up a 6-ft-high rock face onto heather and sand benches.
 The rock bump goes at low Class 5 right off the deck for one fun move.

 Climb up the tower slightly left of the crest and cross through an indentation to get to the top.
 You can now see the true summit 100 yards away.
 Now downclimb the other side of the false summit on ball bearing strewn slabs and benches to the final notch.